porganczkit/air-race-challenge/architecture.md

 2. **Clean Separation of Concerns**:
    - Game logic (entities) separate from rendering (core)
+   - Input handling separate from physics and rendering
    - UI separate from game mechanics
    - Service communication isolated in dedicated modules